6th Battalion, Royal Warwickshire Regiment: Hundred Days Offensive

 As the Allied Hundred Days Offensive gathered pace, the 61st Division was committed to minor operations during the pursuit to the Haute Deule Canal.
 On 1 October, 182nd and 184th Bdes attacked behind a deep barrage at 05.40 against little resistance and then followed German rearguards over broken ground well beyond the original objectives.
 It then went into reserve until the Battle of the Selle on 24 October, when it was ordered to cross the Ecaillon stream.
 2/6th and 2/7th Royal Warwicks got into trouble here, because there was uncut barbed wire on both sides of the stream valley that had been missed by the barrage.
 Only a few men were able to struggle across and maintain themselves against counter-attacks for the rest of the day.

 At the Battle of Valenciennes, which began on 1 November, the British troops could not attack Valenciennes directly because it was full of French civilians and refugees.
 Instead, the army swept round it by the south, 61st Division given the objectives of Maresches and Saint Hubert.
 182nd Brigade made the main attack in the early morning, crossing the Rhonelle at Artres by footbridges thrown across by the Royal Engineers; 2/6th Royal Warwicks was in support.
 At first all went well, until the advance was held up by machine gun fire from St Hubert.
 But at 09.30 a strong German counter-attack was made, supported by captured British tanks, which pushed the brigade's flank back to the Rhonelle.
 Some of the tanks were knocked out by British artillery that had crossed at Artres.

 61st Division was relieved in the front line during the night of 2/3 November and remained halted south of Valenciennes when the Armistice with Germany came into force on 11 November.
 It was then withdrawn to Doullens, where demobilisation began in January 1919, but from January to June parts of the division were used to maintain order among foreign workers at the base ports.
 Troops not yet due for demobilisation were sent as drafts to units in Egypt and the Black Sea, and the rest went home in July.
-The battlion was disbanded in France on 20 September.
+The battalion was disbanded in France on 20 September.

 3/6th Royal Warwicks

-The 3/6th battalion formed in Birmingham in May 1915 and joined the South Midland Reserve Group.
+The 3/6th battalion was formed in Birmingham in May 1915 and joined the South Midland Reserve Group.
 It became the 6th (Reserve) Bn Royal Warwicks on 8 April 1916, and was absorbed into the 5th Reserve Bn on 1 September that year.